rus8/sofar-obj-det/data-eval/README.md

+# Evaluation

+The main purpose is to select only single person labels in particular dataset and count important images and objecs.

 # Kitti Dataset
 Among lot of various road environment datasets there are two which are useful    for our problem:
 * [Dataset for detection](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=2d)